AdroitAnandAI/Self-Driving-Car-on-Indian-Roads/README.md

 ## Data Pre-Processing
 The self-recorded driving videos required some pre-processing steps before it could be fed to the network.
 Following softwares were used, in sequence:
-a) Lossless Cut - To cut out relevant video without loss.
+- Lossless Cut - To cut out relevant video without loss.
-b) Anytime Video Converter - To resize video to reduce data.
+- Anytime Video Converter - To resize video to reduce data.
-c) Video to JPG Converter - To extract frames from video.
+- Video to JPG Converter - To extract frames from video.

 ## Generate Optical Flow: